> ACCURATELY ANALYZE MOVEMENT AND MUSCLE ACTIVITY*

 - Lateral Flexion.

 - Pelvic Tilts.

 ViMove Movement Challenges

-The Movement Challenges Module is a combination of Live Training assessments which can be used to train or retrain a patient’s lower back movement.
-There are three Movement Challenges to choose from and these can be used separately or in combination with other tests and assessments.
+The Movement Challenges Module is a combination of Live Training assessments which can be used to train or retrain a patient’s lower back movement and muscle memory.
+There are three Movement Challenges to choose from and these can be used separately or in combination with other tests and assessments for back movement.